SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 "Oh, you've got to be kidding me."

 "Nonono!
-How could she … Capital was *nine months ago!*"
+How could she...
+Capital was *nine months ago!*"

 "She's a revenant, idiot!
 She doesn't even need air.
 She could have walked here!
-Just … into the water and across the bottom of the sea!
+Just... into the water and across the bottom of the sea!
 Why didn't you say anything?"

 "I did!
 You asshole, I just did!
-I been trying to tell you for—"
+I been trying to tell you for-"

 "Man, there is a *difference* between, 'Hey I think we're being shadowed,' and, 'There's a deathless *copper* coming after us!'"